New Potrero Theatre

 No one has favorited this theater yet

-The New Potrero opened as the Alta Theatre in 1913.
+Opened as the Alta Theatre in 1913.
 The installation of sound equipment in 1930 also brought a new name: the New Potrero Theatre.

 For over 30 years, it served the Potrero Hill neighborhood as a strictly mom-and-pop operation unique to a city as large as San Francisco.
 Mom sold the tickets, Pop ran the projectors.
 There was no snack bar, only vending machines in the lobby.
 One can only guess, but the two of them probably cleaned up each evening after the show as well.
 They ran no ad in the daily newspaper; a monthly calendar kept neighborhood patrons abreast of what was playing.
 Amazingly this operation lasted until 1963, at which time the New Potrero Theatre finally shut down for the last time.